France's 'yellow vest' protests could shake up euro zone bond markets

 Italy’s 2019 deficit, while lower than initially planned, will be higher than recent years at 2.04 percent.

 Already, France’s 10-year bond yield spread over benchmark Germany has doubled over the last six months to its widest level in 20 months at around 50 basis points.
-DE10FR10=RR

 The immediate implications for European debt metrics don’t look too worrying — the European Commission forecasts the bloc’s budget deficit at 0.8 percent of gross domestic product in 2019, after 0.6 percent last year.
 The extra French spending may add 0.1 percentage points to this, analysts estimate.